Today it's almost obvious to state that good written communication creates a business advantage.

-It should enforce, through the platform, a standard way to request new feature that are moulded on the SCQA pyramidal framework.
+It should enforce, through the platform, a standard way to request new features that are molded on the SCQA pyramidal framework.

-One of the nice upside of using a platform like Pulse (to share long-form async communication) is that everything you write is persistent.
+One of the nice upsides of using a platform like Pulse (to share long-form async communication) is that everything you write is persistent.
 Your current team can reference your internal update or memo even years after you posted.
-People who will join your company or team can quickly ramp-up and immerse themselves into the company tone and communication style from day one.
+People who will join your company or team can quickly ramp up and immerse themselves into the company tone and communication style from day one.